oelin/april/readme.md

 # aerin

-"aerin" is a 30 line library for building recursive descent parsers.
+A 30 line library for building recursive descent parsers.